Bastardkb/bastardkb.github.io/bg_charybdis/intro.md

 layout: default
 title: Introduction
 nav_order: 2
-parent: Buid guides - Charybdis
+parent: Build guides - Charybdis
 ---

 In this section you will find how to build your Charybdis keyboard.